 Education and Schools in Boston

 Boston takes pride in its public education and it follows that the local school system is well regarded and well funded.
-Boston is home to the first American public school and today regularly placed in the top five city school systems in the nation.
-Generally, Boston public schools are great places for expat children.
+Boston is home to the first American public school and regularly places in the top five city school systems in the US.